sseaman/skillVC/docs/README.md

 ```

 ### Edit Intent Handler
 By default the skeleton Intent Handler that is created does not return anything.
-To get Alexa to say "Hello Work", modify
+To get Alexa to say "Hello World", modify
 the ```let response = '';``` line to the following
 ```
 let response = svContext.appConfig.responseManager.tell('Hello World!');